CodeHarborHub/codeharborhub.github.io/docs/MATLAB/Advance MATLAB/alg.md

 ---
-id: MATLAB Algebra
+id: matlab-algebra
 title: Algebra
 sidebar_label: MATLAB Algebra
 sidebar_position: 1
 tags: [MATLAB, Algebra]
 description: In this tutorial, you will learn about Algebra in MATLAB.
 ---
-# MATLAB Algebra
+## MATLAB Algebra

 ### Basic Algebraic Operations in MATLAB